Integration of semidirect product Lie 2-algebras: Preliminaries

 In \cite{noohi:butterfly}, Noohi has proved that any morphism between crossed modules of Lie algebras can be integrated to a butterfly of crossed modules of Lie groups.
 More precisely, for any morphism $f:\g\longrightarrow\h$, where $f=(f_0,f_1,f_2),$ he defines a bracket $[\cdot,\cdot]$ on $\frkg_0\oplus \frkh_1$, and maps $\kappa,i_2,\sigma,\rho,$

-Then he obtains a butterfly This correspondence of butterflies and morphisms is one-to-one, and the morphism corresponding to a butterfly is an equivalence of the corresponding Lie 2-algebras associated to the crossed modules if and only if the NW-SE sequence is a short exact sequence (see \cite[Remark 5.5]{noohi:morphism}).
-One can integrate the butterfly \eqref{eqn:butterfly of algebra} to a butterfly of crossed modules of Lie groups using the fact that a short exact sequence of Lie algebras integrates to the short exact sequence of the corresponding simply connected Lie groups.
-Then it is easy to see that an equivalence of crossed module of Lie algebras integrates to an equivalence of the corresponding crossed module of Lie groups.
-See Proposition 3.4 in \cite{noohi:morphism} for more details.
+Then he obtains a butterfly This correspondence of butterflies and morphisms is one-to-one, and the morphism corresponding to a butterfly is an equivalence of the corresponding Lie 2-algebras associated to the crossed modules if and only if the NW-SE sequence is a short exact sequence (see \cite[Remark 5.5]{noohi:morphism}). \begin{rmk} Butterfly provides a convenient tool to integrate morphisms.
+Notice that a short exact sequence of Lie algebras integrates to the short exact sequence of the corresponding simply connected Lie groups.
+We can integrate the butterfly \eqref{eqn:butterfly of algebra} to a butterfly of crossed modules of Lie groups by integrating all the Lie algebras to their simply connected Lie groups.
+It is also easy to see that an equivalence of crossed module of Lie algebras integrates to an equivalence of the corresponding crossed module of Lie groups.
+See Proposition 3.4 in \cite{noohi:morphism} for more details. \end{rmk}